Kergalli/dragonbane-campaign-assistant/README.md

 ## ⚖️ **License & Disclaimer**

 MIT License.

-This is an unofficial, fan-created module.
-Not affiliated with Free League Publishing.
-Dragonbane™ is a trademark of Free League Publishing.
+This VTT module is not affiliated with, sponsored, or endorsed by Fria Ligan AB.
+This Supplement was created under Fria Ligan AB’s [Dragonbane Third Party Supplement License](https://freeleaguepublishing.com/wp-content/uploads/2023/11/Dragonbane-License-Agreement.pdf).